dmlc/xgboost/doc/parameter.md

  - "rank:pairwise" --set XGBoost to do ranking task by minimizing the pairwise loss
 * base_score [ default=0.5 ]
   - the initial prediction score of all instances, global bias
+  - for sufficent number of iterations, changing this value will not have too much effect.
 * eval_metric [ default according to objective ]
   - evaluation metrics for validation data, a default metric will be assigned according to objective( rmse for regression, and error for classification, mean average precision for ranking )
   - User can add multiple evaluation metrics, for python user, remember to pass the metrics in as list of parameters pairs instead of map, so that latter 'eval_metric' won't override previous one